MacklinEngineering/Conduit/README.md

 TODO:

 - Only one `access_token_secret` is used for all the accounts registration and login.
 Drawback: data can be forged if this secret is leaked
-- Included array structures, e.g. list of comments in the article model and favorited articles in the user model.
-Drawback: not good for scalability
 - Usernames are case-sensitive